Top 5 DIY Car Maintenance Tips

 Regular car maintenance is a key to make it run smoothly for long.
-It not only prevents a major fault in the time to come, but also saves you good amount of money.
-Below are our top 5 DIY car maintenance tips for every motorist.
+It not only prevents a major fault in the time to come, but also saves you good amount of money and improves the safety of your vehicle.
+Below are our top 5 DIY car maintenance tips every driver needs to know so you wouldn’t be ripped off by expensive mechanics.
 Trust me you do not need to be a professional to do these jobs.

 Windows and Lights: